 1. Use stickers.

 Once you've captured a great photo or video, it's time to jazz it up with some fun stickers.
-You can access these by tapping the smiling sticker icon in the upper right-hand corner of your screen once you've captured a photo or video -- or swipe up from the bottom of your screen.
+You can access these by clicking "Create," then tapping the smiling sticker icon in the upper right-hand corner of your screen once you've captured a photo or video.

 Change the size of your stickers.

-You can pinch the sticker once you've added to your story to increase or decrease its size.
+You can pinch the sticker once you've added it to your Story to increase or decrease its size.
 You can also tap and drag it around the frame to change its position.

 Check stickers every day for new and unique ones.

-Instagram releases unique Story stickers often -- whether it's Monday, a holiday, or a season.
+Instagram releases unique Story stickers often — whether it's for a weekday, a holiday, or a season.
 Check this section every day for new and timely stickers to add to your Story.

 Add location, hashtag, poll, and selfie stickers.

-Boost the engagement on your Instagram Story by opening it up to other people doing the same things you are.
-Open up the stickers section, and tap any of these buttons to customize your story:
+Boost engagement on your Instagram Story by opening it up to other people doing the same things you are.
+Open up the stickers section, and tap any of these buttons to customize your Story: